imitelis/Birth_Query_Network/README.md

   *  And that's it!
 Now you have the database data in your container, feel free to continue using the app in `localhost:9000`
   *  And if you want to check the API documentation, you are welcome to visit `localhost:8000/docs#` (although from now you are going to have to set the header authorizations before trying to do any actual request)
   *  This might lead you to think about using Postman or Insomnia again, or just to login and use the actual app

+### For the final app image:
+  *  After running `docker compose -f docker-compose.dev.yml up --build` succesfully in the local machine, I was able to generate the three docker images `birth_query_network-frontend`, `birth_query_network-frontend` and `postgres:14`
+  *  Now I'm requested to use docker multi-stage to fit all the images in one final image.
+For this first I can push each image to docker hub by using something like `docker tag birth_query_network-backend:latest imitelis/birth_query_backend-network:latest` and eventually `docker push imitelis/birth_query_backend-network:latest` but for each image
+  *  I tried with docker hub, I even pushed the images successfully but it was problematic to pull them unto the final Dockerfile, so I considered a different approach
+  *  From now I will try to fit the first 2 Dockerfiles in one Dockerfile

 ## Looking forward: